Re-Engineering a Retail Construct Using Performance Data

 Statistical lifts in Likability and Relevance across markets

 While design-led social had outperformed in Q4, SDD reversed this pattern.
 TV-led creative delivered +1.8% higher VTR than design-led assets.
-Combined with improvements in watchability and Ad Recall, this suggested that increased visual scale and earlier narrative engagement improved attention capture.
+Combined with improvements in watchability and Ad Recall, this indicated that increased visual scale and earlier narrative engagement contributed to stronger attention performance.

-Spring Deal Days reinforced that attention deficits are often architectural rather than conceptual.
+Spring Deal Days demonstrated that performance gaps in growth marketing are often architectural rather than conceptual.
 By diagnosing cut-through issues, restructuring narrative flow, and rebuilding social for platform behaviour, we strengthened the retail construct without replacing it.